Best Jobs-to-Be-Done (JTBD) Templates and Examples

 Miro’s template, although far from simple, is very well-organized and straightforward.
 Allowing you to get a complete picture of your target audience.

-To use it effectively, start conducting interviews with newer users.
+Start conducting interviews with newer users.
 Pay special attention to those who have been using your existing solution for 2 or 3 months or were behind the purchase decision, and then fill in the following sections:

-- Demand creation.
-List the business objectives that your users want to achieve and their corresponding obstacles.
-Then try to articulate the customer motivations and emotions that are involved when they decide to find a solution to their problems.
+- Demand creation: List the business objectives that your users want to achieve and their corresponding obstacles.
+Then, try to articulate the customer motivations and emotions that are involved when they decide to find a solution to their problems.

-- Desired progress.
-Create multiple job stories about how your ideal customer decided to make a change.
+- Desired progress: Create multiple job stories about how your ideal customer decided to make a change.
 Compare the details.
 Then write the jobs-to-be-done statements (“help me to…” and “so I can…”) that are involved in the story.
 And finally, determine the signals that make your customers feel like they’re making progress.

-- Hiring.
-List all the possible solutions they hired, fired, and considered for their JTBD.
+- Hiring: List all the possible solutions they hired, fired, and considered for their JTBD.
 Discuss each aspect of the hiring process.
 Then use the stickers to determine what parts of these solutions increased or decreased customer trust, their usability, their value for money, and their novelty/familiarity.

 You can get access to this template here, but note that you need to sign up for Miro to use it.

-2. Conceptboard’s JTBD template to evaluate from a customer’s perspective
+4. Conceptboard’s JTBD template to evaluate from a customer’s perspective

 This template by Conceptboard is simple, yet it helps you organize the fundamental parts of a proper JTBD framework.